 Fes el Jdid, or (new Fes) is much smaller than the old Fes (El Bali) or medina.
 The streets are wider, there are less tourist shops and you will pleasant eateries and modern amenities of the city.

-It is mix of French colonial architecture with bustling markets, though this is a part of the city that is conversely more local.
+It is mix of French colonial architecture with bustling markets.
+Though this is a part of the city that is conversely more local.

 I always believe that in visiting a new city to get a better feel of the culture it is worth stepping out of the touristic hub.
-The Ville Nouveau is not as famous as the historic things to do in Fes, but it is great for a wander.

-9. Fes Moroccan Hammam
+9. Try a Traditional Moroccan Hammam in Fes

 10. Al Aachabin Food Market – Fes, Morocco

-Other things to do in Fes, Morocco
+Other Things To Do in Fes, Morocco

 - Nejjarine Museum of Wooden Art and Crafts: Housed in a former 18th century Riad (accommodation), this museum focuses on traditional Moroccan woodwork crafts.